artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

   > Swift’s built-in language features make it easy to safely extract and work with JSON data decoded with Foundation APIs — without the need for an external library or framework.

-  They do, but it's not great code to write or maintain.
+  They do, but it's not great code to write nor maintain.

 * **Slow.** Native development when put next to web development is slow.
 Application development requires full compilation cycles, and full state restart of the application that you're working on.
 A trivial string change in Eigen takes [25 seconds][eigen_25] to show up.
 When I tell some developers that time, they laugh and say I have it good.